kitsune-soc/kitsune/docs/src/configuring/database.md

 The `max-connections` setting defines how many connections the globally shared connection pool will open to the database server _at maximum_.
 What you should set this value to depends on many factors.

-> We currently do not report any pool metrics via the Prometheus endpoint.
-This might be added in the future.

 ## TLS support

 If you want to connect to a database using TLS, set the parameter `use-tls` to `true`.